 Each front brake pad is provided with a wear indicator groove, which allows you to check the brake pad wear without having to disassemble the brake.
-To check a brake pad for wear, check its wear indicator groove.
+To check the brake pad wear, check the wear indicator groove.
 If a brake pad has worn to the point that the wear indicator groove has almost disappeared, have a Yamaha dealer replace the brake pads as a set.